andrewbriand/cse599g1-final/index.md

 ### Phase 1
 #### Architecture

 Two architectures were chosen from the hyperparameter search.
 The search chose a learning rate of 1e-2 for both networks.
+All convolutions were zero-padded when necessary to preserve the size of the input.

 The first consists of the following for a total of 126k trainable parameters: